How Environment Variables Work in MCP

 CLI Clients

-CLI-based MCP clients (like Claude Code) typically inherit your shell's full environment.
-You can still use the env field to override or add variables specifically for a server.
+CLI-based MCP clients (like Claude Code) inherit your shell's full environment.
+You can still use the env field to override or add variables specifically for a server, but most env vars "just work" because the CLI runs in your shell context.

 Common Environment Variables